 Biography

-Bruce David Forbes is professor emeritus of religious studies and former chair of the Department of Philosophy and Religious Studies at Morningside College in Sioux City, Iowa.
-He was a charter faculty member of the Morningside College Circle in 1983, when the college’s local unaffiliated upper class honor society sought membership in O∆K, and he has served as an active faculty member and as the faculty advisor to the circle for many years.
+Bruce David Forbes is professor emeritus of religious studies and former chair of the Department of Philosophy and Religious Studies at Morningside University in Sioux City, Iowa.
+He was a charter faculty member of the Morningside College Circle in 1983 (now Morningside University), when the college’s local unaffiliated upper class honor society sought membership in O∆K, and he has served as an active faculty member and as the faculty advisor to the circle for many years.
 Bruce was a member of the O∆K National Advisory Council from 2012-16 and served as its chair from 2014-16.
 He served as the National Vice President and chair of the Membership and Circle Standards Committee from 2016-18.
 He was named Trustee Emeritus in 2019, and he was given the Cheryl M. Hogle Distinguished Service Award in 2020.

 Bruce is the author of Christmas: A Candid History (2007) and a co-editor of Religion and Popular Culture in America (2000, 2005) and Rapture, Revelation and the End Times: Exploring the Left Behind Series (2004), plus numerous other book chapters and articles.
 His academic specialties are the history of American religion and the analysis of religion in popular culture.
 However, his teaching in a small department has developed his competencies as a generalist, offering a wide range of courses such as Introduction to Religious Studies, Christian Ethics, Science and Religion, American Indian Religions, Religion in America, History of Christianity, Philosophy of Religion, Religion and Politics, and Religion and Popular Culture.
 He also has served as a national and regional officer in the American Academy of Religion, the major scholarly society for faculty and graduate students in religious studies.

-Morningside is a teaching-focused institution, and Bruce has received every teaching award Morningside College has to offer: the Lucille and Charles Wert Faculty Excellence Award in 2002 (chosen annually by a faculty committee) and the O∆K Faculty of the Year Award in 1982 and 2002 (an award normally presented only once to a faculty member, chosen by O∆K members).
-In addition to these awards selected by faculty and by students, in 2003 Morningside College initiated the Sharon Walker Faculty Excellence Award, selected by outside evaluators and presented to three teachers annually.
+Morningside is a teaching-focused institution, and Bruce has received every teaching award Morningside University has to offer: the Lucille and Charles Wert Faculty Excellence Award in 2002 (chosen annually by a faculty committee) and the O∆K Faculty of the Year Award in 1982 and 2002 (an award normally presented only once to a faculty member, chosen by O∆K members).
+In addition to these awards selected by faculty and by students, in 2003 Morningside University initiated the Sharon Walker Faculty Excellence Award, selected by outside evaluators and presented to three teachers annually.
 Bruce was one of the three recipients in the first year of the Walker awards, and in 2007 he became the first faculty member to receive it a second time.

 J. David Gibbs